 It’s safe to say we’ve become a visual culture.
 We’re bombarded with content on a daily basis and only the most engaging will get a look in.
 From educational infographics to live video feeds we want good content and we want it now!
 Content marketing with no visual shareability will struggle – so how can we ensure our best content is found and shared?
 Here are my top 3 tips to create graphics for your blog with boost your credibility AND shareability.

-With every blog post I produce two different sized graphics to encourage click throughs on social media, with a big focus on Pinterest (if you’re not using Pinterest for your business or blog yet you really should – 80% of my traffic comes from there).
-The template I design have a uniform look.
-As I’m a designer I use Adobe InDesign for this, but if you’re not I would recommend Canva as it’s highly user friendly.
+With every blog post, I produce two different-sized graphics to encourage click-throughs on social media, with a big focus on Pinterest (if you’re not using Pinterest for your business or blog yet you really should – 80% of my traffic comes from there).
+The template I design has a uniform look.
+As I’m a designer I use Adobe InDesign for this, but if you’re not I would recommend Canva as it’s highly user-friendly.

 I always love it when I see images captured by the business I’m engaging with so if you have that talent – definitely use that skill to advance your brand!
 Although, if you do decide to use your own photography make sure the style is consistent throughout – and always have your ideal audience in mind.

 Whilst I’ve focused on creating graphics for your blog posts, don’t stop there!
-Is there some tips you can put into an infographic, or an inspirational quote that your audience would love?
+Are there some tips you can put into an infographic or an inspirational quote that your audience would love?
 Brainstorm ways in which you can build brand trust with different types of content with as much visual shareability as possible!
-Remember to put your website address on each graphic so your business, blog or personal name is seen wherever it goes.
+Remember to put your website address on each graphic so your business, blog, or personal name is seen wherever it goes.

 I’d love to know if you produce graphics like this already – or are about to!
 Do let me know if you have any design Q’s – as it’s my favorite thing to talk about!